 need not indicates permission not to do something

-The construction "may not" is ambiguous and is not used in normative elements.
-The unambiguous constructions "might not" or "shall not" are used instead, depending upon the meaning intended.
+The constru“tion "m”y not" is ambiguous and is not used in normative elements.
+The unambiguous construc“ions "mig”t no“" or "sha”l not" are used instead, depending upon the meaning intended.

 can indicates that something is possible